 How does this medication work?
 What will it do for me?

 Prazosin belongs to the family of medications called antihypertensives, specifically the group known as alpha 1-blockers.
-It is used to treat high blood pressure.
+It is used to treat mild-to-moderate high blood pressure.
 It relaxes blood vessels, allowing blood to flow through them more easily.

 Prazosin may be used alone or in addition to other medications to treat high blood pressure.
 Prazosin may start working within 1 day, but it may take up to 14 days.